jimliddle/NetGauge/README.md

-NetGauge is a privacy focused Network speed test client that tests against an M-Lab node and stores all runs in IndexedDb in the client's browser.
+NetGauge is a privacy focused Network speed test client that tests against an M-Lab node and stores all runs in IndexedDb in the client's mobile browser.

 The App is available directly as an installable PWA for a mobile browser at: https://jimliddle.github.io/NetGauge/